TritonDataCenter/containerpilot/README.md

 Must supply only one of the following

 - `consul` configures discovery via [Hashicorp Consul](https://www.consul.io/).
+For use with Consul's [ACL system](https://www.consul.io/docs/internals/acl.html), use the `CONSUL_HTTP_TOKEN` environment variable.
 Expects `hostname:port` string.
 If you are communicating with Consul over TLS you may include the scheme (ex. `https://consul:8500`):

     ```
     "consul": "consul:8500"